 Major Tech Hubs from all around the world cover almost any tech vertical based on digital and key enabling technologies.
 San Francisco, well known for web technologies, has moved towards BioTech and CleanTech.
 Moving over FinTech, CreaTech and DeepTech are tech trends taking off in London.
 CreaTech is a new core vertical promoted by the British Creative Industries Council which hosted the festival Createch 2017 to highlight sectors like fashion, games, design or media.
 Keeping in mind the wider range of the creative class, we should define CreaTech as a broader spectrum of Creative and Tech sectors.

 CreaTech Hubs are cities at the core of the creative economy, a concept defined by John Howkins to bring together ideas about the creative industries, the cultural industries, creative cities, clusters and the creative class.
 In this way, CreaTech is a new paradigm that involves creativity, innovation and design at the intersection of technology to transform traditional sectors from RetailTech to Fintech.
 The digital transformation and smart cities are the factors of this incremental innovation process which, altogether with DeepTech (disruptive innovation based on substantial scientific advances), create innovation spaces.

 During the StartMeUpHK Festival, I was surprised by the FashionTechAsia event organised at the creative space PMQ after the Retail’s Cutting Edge.
-Both events put Hong Kong as a strategic place in Asia to lead a business in the field of RetailTech/ FashionTech, such as GRANA which became the eCommerce success story or the wearable rising star ORII.
+Both events put Hong Kong as a strategic place in Asia to lead a business in RetailTech/ FashionTech, such as GRANA, which became the eCommerce success story or the wearable rising star ORII.
 Among the speakers, Nan Fung Group introduced one of the most ambitious FashionTech projects, The Mills, based on the rehabilitation of a former textile factory.
-The Fung Group, on the other hand, said that Explorium which is currently running in Shanghai should expand soon in Hong Kong.
+Another large company, the Fung Group, announced that Explorium, currently running in Shanghai, will expand soon in Hong Kong.